Filipino cuisine: Main dishes

 Mechado, kaldereta, and afritada are Spanish influenced tomato sauce-based dishes that are somewhat similar to one another.
 In these dishes meat is cooked in tomato sauce, minced garlic, and onions.
 Mechado gets its name from the pork fat that is inserted in a slab of beef making it look like a wick (mitsa) coming out of a beef "candle".
 The larded meat is then cooked in a seasoned tomato sauce and later sliced and served with the sauce it was cooked in.

 Kaldereta can be beef but is also associated with goat.
 Chunks of meat are cooked in tomato sauce, minced garlic, chopped onions, peas, carrots, bell peppers and potatoes to make a stew with some recipes calling for the addition of soy sauce, fish sauce, vinegar, chilies, ground liver or some combination thereof.

 Afritada tends to be the name given to the dish when chicken and pork is used.
 Another similar dish said to originate from the Rizal area is waknatoy.
 Pork or beef sirloin is combined with potatoes and cut sausages and cooked in a tomato-based sauce sweetened with pickles.
 Puchero is derived from the Spanish cocido; it is a sweeter stew that has beef and banana or plantain slices simmered in tomato sauce.

+Tocino and Longganisa, Filipino cured meats commonly served for breakfast.

 Filipinos also eat tocino and longganisa.
 Tocino is a sweetened cured meat made with either chicken or pork and is marinated and cured for a number of days before being fried.
 Longganisa is a sweet or spicy sausage, typically made from pork though other meats can also be used, and are often colored red traditionally through the use of the annatto seed but also artificial food coloring.